HI time Mr Smith waxed lyrical about sexiness in hotels…

 *From the United States, ring 1-800-464-2040 and mention SCOPEMIAMI to check availability and book one of the three hotels we’re working with for the Scope Miami Art Fair.

 Rooms must be booked before 15 October 2011.
-Our Travel Team is available 24/7 and has access to hotel rooms that aren’t available anywhere else.
+Our Smith24 team is available 24/7 and has access to hotel rooms that aren’t available anywhere else.

 Next Post: Postcard from St Kilda, Melbourne